nushell/nushell/README-duration-spec.md

 ### Rounding and truncating, dates and durations
 [[I think these are covered by converting to record then munging that.]]
 ## Future examples
-Given the design above, we should be able to support the follwing snippets.
+Given the design above, we should be able to support the following snippets.
 These could be unit tests!

 ### Difference between 2 dates, in desired units of duration